-From A Cell To A Home: Ex-Inmates Find Stability With Innovative Program
+From A Cell To A Home: Newly Released Inmates Matched With Welcoming Hosts

 "For many people, the story of prison in America is not a story they know.
 They don't know people who are in prison or people who are getting out of prison," Impact Justice's Busansky says, noting that the biggest obstacle to scaling it is finding enough hosts.

 "There's fear, there's apprehension, a sense of the unknown.
-It's hard to tell people 'this is a great idea and you should try it, bring a stranger getting out of prison into your home,'" he says.
+It's hard to tell people, 'This is a great idea and you should try it; bring a stranger getting out of prison into your home,' " he says.
 "Not a conversation that most people are used to having."

-But it's one Busansky believes America has to have — especially now — as a growing bi-partisan national movement of progressive district attorneys, reform groups and businesses work to unwind decades of drug war-fueled mass incarceration.
+But it's one Busansky believes America has to have — especially now — as a growing bipartisan national movement of progressive district attorneys, reform groups and businesses work to unwind decades of drug war-fueled mass incarceration.

-One recent report estimates that former inmates are almost 10-times more likely to become homeless than the general population.
+One recent report estimates that former inmates are almost 10 times more likely to become homeless than the general population.

 "We'd love to increase our host numbers, but we can't just say 'yes' to anyone and everyone," Terah Lawyer, the program coordinator, says.
 "And we're not going to house people in unsafe neighborhoods that are not nurturing," or where people might be at greater risk for re-offending or falling back into old habits.

-Note: Editor's note: NPR plans to follow the Homecoming Project as participants adjust to life after prison.